oist/NEXTNetPy/README.md

 ## Set up

-Clone the repository and add the submodules
+Open a new terminal tab, clone the repository and add the submodules

 ```
 git clone git@github.com:samuelcure/episimpy.git